the-teacher/the-teacher/README.md

 ## Hi!
 I'm Ilya Zykin

+I am a former teacher of computer studies and programming.
+That is why on Github I'm `the-teacher`

 ### I am Ex-

-- teacher of computer studies and progarmming.
-That is why I'm `the-teacher`
 - EMERCOM officer
-- team lead
+- Team Lead
-- owner and a partner in some online projects
+- Owner and partner in some online projects
-- speaker
+- Speaker
-- poem writer
+- Poet
-- music and songs composer
+- Music and song composer

 ### I am

 - Full stack developer (Ruby, Rails, JS ecosystems)
 - Senior tech interviewer
 - Open-source enthusiast
-- IT Coach and Mentor
+- IT coach and mentor
 - Books writer
 - Happy husband and father